bengagobengago

 Q: What percentage does Etsy take from each sale?

 A: For a standard sale, Etsy takes approximately 10% in total fees (listing fee, 6.5% transaction fee, and ~3-4% payment processing).
 This can rise to 15-20% if Offsite Ads or currency conversion apply.
+To calculate your exact fees for any sale, use our free Etsy Fee Calculator.

 Q: Can I avoid Etsy's Offsite Ads fee?